 The Oxford Centre for Islamic Studies is a Recognized Independent Centre of the University of Oxford.
 It was established in 1985 to encourage the scholarly study of Islam and the Islamic world.
 The Centre provides a meeting point for the Western and Islamic worlds of learning.
 At Oxford, it contributes to the multi-disciplinary and cross-disciplinary study of the Islamic world.
 Beyond Oxford, its role is strengthened by an international network of academic contacts.
 For more information, please refer to the Oxford Centre for Islamic Studies website.

-The scholarship will cover 100% of University and college fees and a grant for living costs (of at least £14,553).
+The scholarship will cover 100% of University and college fees and a grant for living costs of £14,777.
 Awards are made for the full duration of your fee liability for the agreed course.
 Awards may be offered in conjunction with other sources of funding, although this will be taken into account when determining the value of the award.

 You must be applying to start a new full-time master's or DPhil course at Oxford.